Nationwide offers the best overall family life insurance plans. It's also the top option for families looking for a high coverage policy.

 Universal Life Insurance

 Another permanent life option is universal life.
-This policy is like whole life, but it offers more flexibility.
+This policy type is like whole life, but it offers more flexibility.
 You can adjust your coverage amount and premiums as long as you meet specific criteria determined by the company and policy.

 Simplified Issue Life Insurance